CarlosCortes2020/testblog2022/README.md

 # testblog2022
-Tes blog an to review basic concepts about git and github
+Test blog an to review basic concepts about git and github